 Southern Illinois University Carbondale is authorized under federal law to enroll nonimmigrant international students.
 A student from abroad is subject to all requirements for admission established by the Graduate School.
 For other information concerning international students, applicants should contact the Graduate School Admissions Office, 1263 Lincoln Drive, Room 310.

 To allow ample time for visa and other departure procedures, the applicant should have an application and all supporting documents on file with the University no less than six months prior to the proposed entry date.
-Some departmental deadlines may require an even earlier application.
+Some program deadlines may require an even earlier application.